Are you familiar with retinal tears? These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

 As mentioned earlier, the retina is the thin layer at the back of your eye that captures light and sends information about images to the brain.

-A retinal detachment is an emergent condition that has resulted in your retina being separated from the underlying layers and will lead to irreversible vision loss if not treated swiftly.
+A retinal detachment is an emergent condition that means your retina is now separated from the underlying layers.
+This will lead to irreversible vision loss if not treated swiftly.

 The Common Symptoms of Retinal Tears